How ‘presearch’ helps ensure the relevance and reach of your conference messages.

 However you conduct your research, it is important to play back the results as early as possible to leaders, speakers and content creators alike.
 This will help them to shape, align and potentially even fully inform their messages.

 Without this research, communicators and conference presenters might be sitting in dark windowless rooms, having dark windowless thoughts about what to cover, or creating solutions that participants do not have a problem for!

 The impact of presearch

 The outcomes of your presearch can shine a new light on proceedings.
-Speakers can be genuinely more ‘tuned in’, authenticly position their content as meeting the needs of participants, and use examples in their presentations that are relevant to their audience.
-Although your core messages might stay the same, in the case of regional road shows, there will be more ways to finesse elements of your content to meet local needs.
+Speakers can be genuinely more ‘tuned in’, authentically position their content as meeting the needs of participants, and use examples in their presentations that are relevant to their audience.
+Although your core messages might stay the same, especially in the case of regional road shows, there will be more ways to finesse elements of your content to meet local needs.